usaid-cs/yesterday-i-learned/life.md

 "Yesterday I learned how to live."

+1. Try not to shower before you drink coffee.
+1. Don't take your fucking phones out on a wedding.
+The place is already professionally recorded, and your stupid phones are in the way.
+1. *Do* go to bed angry.
+Arguing while tired is not beneficial.
+1. Good things come to those who actively look for them.
+Waiting is like waiting for food to hit your mouth.
 1. [Blind men and an elephant](https://en.wikipedia.org/wiki/Blind_men_and_an_elephant)... many perspectives can be correct at the same time.
 Don't disagree so readily.
 1. "Doubt is not a pleasant condition, but certainty is absurd." - someone named Voltaire
 1. When going to a house party, bring *specialty* food that the hosts could not have gotten themselves.
 This makes it clear to other guests that the food was not supplied by the hosts.